 For response purposes, pre-designated FOSCs are provided within each of these zones.
-An incident-specific USEPA FOSC is provided for a discharge or release from a group of FOSCs home-based at the USEPA Region III office in Philadelphia, PA.
-USCG FOSCs are the Sector Commander for each of the Sectors and MSUs in Region III (Sector Delaware Bay, Sector Maryland and National Capitol Region, Sector Hampton Roads, Sector Buffalo, MSU Pittsburgh, and MSU Huntington).
+An incident specific USEPA FOSC is provided for a discharge or release from a group of FOSCs home-based at the USEPA Region III office in Philadelphia, PA and several additional outposted across the Region.
+USCG FOSCs are the Sector Commander for each of the Sectors and MSUs in Region III (Sector Delaware Bay, Sector Maryland and National Capitol Region, Sector Virginia, Sector Eastern Great Lakes, MSU Pittsburgh, and MSU Huntington).
 The FOSC for multi-area responses is generally from within this group as described in the following Multi-Area Response section.
 Precise geographic boundaries are defined in 33 CFR Part 3.05 (see www.ecfr.gov).